 And as in the capital, for the price of a public transport ticket, the rickety tram whisks you off into the city’s forest in less then half an hour.
 Up there, there are miles of hiking trails to enjoy or you can simply relax by the lakeside.

 Avoid peak times to get better rates on accommodation.
 July is the domestic holiday month and Norwegians soon fill up the cabins.
 It's also the most popular month of the year to visit Lofoten.

-Norway’s domestic airline Widerøe is largely unknown by international visitors.
+Despite recent expansion, Norway’s domestic airline Widerøe remains largely unknown by international visitors.
 It provides a vital link to a huge number of small airports all across the country but especially in the north.